Osteopathy, Deep Tissue Massage or Personal Training at Home.

-A few reasons to use the osteopath home visit service
+Changes to the home visit service due to COVID 19

-My aim is to provide patients with the highest standard of osteopathic care and deep tissue massage at an affordable price.
+My aim is to provide patients with the highest standard of osteopathic care and deep tissue massage.
 The consultation and treatment is exactly the same as visiting me at a clinic, but without the inconvenience of travelling.
 There is also the added benefit of being able to totally relax in the comfort of your own home immediately after your treatment.
 All that is required is space for my portable treatment couch.

 Blackheath (SE3), Greenwich (SE10), Charlton (SE7), Lewisham (SE13), Plumstead (SE18)